jaxyijunsheng/DSMGRec/README.md

 # DSMGRec
-The code will be available upon acceptance.
+The complete code will be available upon acceptance.